nata-vito/skin-cancer-segmentation/README.md

 ## U-Net Architecture

-The u-net architecture achieves very good performance on very different biomedical segmentation applications.
+The U-Net architecture achieves very good performance on very different biomedical segmentation applications.
 U-net architecture (example for 32x32 pixels in the lowest resolution) as presented in Figure 1.
 Each blue box corresponds to a multi-channel feature map.
 The number of channels is denoted on top of the box.
 The x-y-size is provided at the lower left edge of the box.
 White boxes represent copied feature maps.
 The arrows denote the different operations.
 This work is based on [Ronneberger et al](https://arxiv.org/pdf/1505.04597).

 Figure 1